Prime Day camera deals 2023: best offers on DSLR, Mirrorless and Digital Cameras

 DSLR and Mirrorless cameras show the scene the same way through the lens, but display it differently.
 A DSLR will use a mirror to reflect an optical image up into the viewfinder, then that mirror flips up when you take the picture.
 A Mirrorless camera uses the live view captured by the sensor itself to create an electronic image which is then displayed on an electronic viewfinder or screen, this is also how digital cameras work.
 DSLRs are more traditional and often have longer battery life, and better low-light shooting, while mirrorless and digital cameras are usually lighter, smaller, offer better video quality and can shoot multiple images faster.

-That's all for now, we'll continue to update the prices and add any new digital and mirrorless cameras and webcams in the lead up to Amazon Prime Day 2023.
-Be sure to also follow us over on the Jelly Deals Twitter where we'll be tweeting out all the best Amazon Prime Day deals.
+That's all for now, we'll continue to update the prices and add any new digital and mirrorless cameras and webcams over Amazon Prime Day 2023.
+Be sure to also follow us over on the Jelly Deals Twitter where we're tweeting out all the best Amazon Prime Day deals across gaming, tech and everything in between.

 Discover more of the best Prime Day deals in 2023